Dansvn/stickerbot-wwebjs/README.md

 - Node.js 16+ installed.
 - `yt-dlp` installed and available in your system.
 - Chromium browser installed.
-- Termux environment (recommended) or Alpine Linux with PRoot.
+- Termux environment (recommended) or Debian Linux with PRoot.
 - Internet connection.
 - WhatsApp account to scan QR code.